nakamin/hamlet-website/README.md

 Website for 11U Hamlet Act 2 English project.
 Created by Anton Kaminsky.

 # Graphics
 All graphics on the website were created by Anton Kaminsky using Adobe Illustrator.
+They are showcased below.

 ![Looking Glass](https://raw.githubusercontent.com/nakamin/hamlet-website/gh-pages/img/analyze.png)